USPSTF recommends bowel cancer screening for ages 45+

 Smokers will be asked to quit their habit before surgery and will be referred for help while on waiting lists under new medical guidelines.
 In an effort to better protect patients, a strengthened smoking policy from the Australian and New Zealand College of Anesthetists will require all elective surgery patients to be asked whether they smoke, and for tobacco users to be given referrals to help them quit before their operations.

 Women who want to avoid breast, ovarian and endometrial cancer should avoid booze and cigarettes, keep their weight low, have children early and avoid oral contraceptives.
 A breakthrough new tool developed at the National Cancer Institute in the USA released today allows women to predict their absolute risk of developing breast ovarian and endometrial cancer.
-Dr Guy Hingston.
+Associate Professor Guy Hingston.

 Smoking rates in Victoria continue to fall with just 13 per cent of Victorians now smoking regularly and young people turning their back on the habit, new figures show.
 This means less people will have an early demise due to lung cancer, chronic airways disease, heart attack, stroke, etc. etc.